Reading time: 3 min.

 Mintos is offering 1% cashback program for a limited time.

-Should you want to sign up too, this is a current Mintos Promo Code U7Z0PF
+Should you want to sign up too, this is the link I’ve used to register on Mintos

-Do share this article on Facebook with whoever needs it, it’s a nice way to say “thanks for writing it”
+Do share this article with whoever needs it, it’s a nice way to say “thanks for writing it”

 Remember, even if Mintos is a good choice at present, all p2p lending activities are not risk free.
 Of course Mintos is spelled with an “I” and has nothing to do with Mentos and Mentos and coke…